Jason M. Kelly and Fiona P. McDonald

 Fiona P. McDonald, PhD

 Fiona P. McDonald completed her PhD (2014) in the Department of Anthropology at University College London (UCL) in visual anthropology & material culture.
 Her dissertation, Charting Material Memories: A Visual and Material Ethnography of the Transformations of Woollen Blankets is currently underway as a book project with Indiana University Press.
+From 2016-2018 Fiona was the inaugral Postdoctoral Researcher at the IUPUI Arts and Humanities Institute.
 McDonald is the co-founder of the Ethnographic Terminalia Collective (ETC) (est. 2009), an international curatorial collective that curates exhibitions at the intersections of arts and anthropology.
 ETC have curated and organized exhibitions and workshops across North America (Philadelphia, New Orleans, San Francisco, Montreal, New York, Austin, Chicago, Denver, Minneapolis, and Vancouver).
 ETC were awarded the Michael M. Ames award for Innovation in Museum Anthropology (2015) for their role in moving academic research beyond the academy through public engagement and curation.
 McDonald’s research interests are: water, Indigenous material and visual culture, repatriation, oral histories, contemporary Indigenous art, curatorial theory, performance theory, and museum studies.

 Amelia Moore, PhD

 Sustainable Coastal Tourism | University of Rhode Island